 Vehicles in the right-turn lane can tend to obstruct the vision of drivers waiting at the stop bar of the minor roadway.
 One way to reduce the obstruction of the minor roadway drivers' view is to offset the right-hand turning bay to the right.
-Offsetting right-turn lanes to the right gives drivers on the minor approach (at the stop bar) an unobstructed view of oncoming through traffic in the near lanes, which allows for more effective use of gaps.
-Similarly, vehicles in the opposing left-turn lane can block the views of left-turning vehicles from the opposite direction, as shown in Figure 18-6.
+Offsetting right-turn lanes to the right, as shown in Figure 18-3 gives drivers on the minor approach (at the stop bar) an unobstructed view of oncoming through traffic in the near lanes, which allows for more effective use of gaps.
+Similarly, vehicles in the opposing left-turn lane can block the views of left-turning vehicles from the opposite direction, as shown in Figure 18-4.
 Offsetting left-turn lanes to the left as far as practical improves the visibility of opposing traffic.
-Examples of positively offset left-turn lanes are shown in Figure 18-7.
 By improving the visibility of opposing traffic, drivers can more effectively use available gaps.

-Consideration should be given to offset right- and left-turn lanes lane in locations with higher mainline operating speeds, large percentage of turning trucks, unique sight distance issues or crash experience where investigation of crash diagrams indicates that a safety benefit may be obtained from an offset turn lane.
+Consideration should be given to offset right- and left-turn lanes in locations with higher mainline operating speeds, large percentage of turning trucks, unique sight distance issues or crash experience where investigation of crash diagrams indicates that a safety benefit may be obtained from an offset turn lane.
 When implementing offset auxiliary turn lanes, make sure the horizontal geometry of the roadway does not negate the line-of-sight improvement.